AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 Sequential Data Store (SDS) is a centralized cloud-based data store.
 The steps listed in this topic describe a simple interaction with SDS.
 To follow along with these steps, you need a tenant, a user account, and associated security credentials.

-Contact your AVEVA account manager at <https://softwaresupport.aveva.com> to get access to AVEVA Data Hub.
+Contact your AVEVA account manager at <https://softwaresupport.aveva.com> to get access to CONNECT data services.

-These instruction are mainly completed from the AVEVA Data Hub portal.
+These instruction are mainly completed from the CONNECT data services portal.
 Sign into the portal using credentials that authenticate with the tenant.
 A namespace and administrative client keys are also required.

 ## Before you get started